graggsd/tidytableR/README.md

 tidytableR
 ==========

-The goal of tidytableR is to is to reshape the output of an analysis from a tidy format into a for suitable for presentation.
+The goal of tidytableR is to is to reshape data from a tidy format into one that is suitable for presentation.
+Specifically, it works best when used to make complex, publication-quality tables from output created by `dplyr::summarise` or `tidyr::gather`.
 It allows users to map column names from an input data frame to elements of an output table.

 The package was developed from code meant to act as a wrapper script for the `htmlTable` function in the [htmlTable](https://cran.r-project.org/web/packages/htmlTable/index.html) package.
-In fact, its first release was as the `tidyHtmlTable` function within this same package.
-Therfore, many of the variable names and symantics are related to those used in the `htmlTable` package.
+In fact, its first release was as the `tidyHtmlTable` function within the `htmlTable` package.
+Therefore, many of the variable names and symantics used within are related to those used in the `htmlTable` package.

 Installation
 ------------